Operational clarity for daily work

 • Greenery Maintenance Staff

-The organisational chart includes section heads for laundry, floors, public areas, night operations and more.
+Below them come section heads for laundry, floors, public areas, night operations, and more.

-High-end hotels may employ a butler who is responsible for VIP room service, assisting with guest luggage, garment care, and coordinating with housekeeping and front office staff.
+Some high-end hotels also keep a butler for VIP guests: room service, luggage, garment care, and coordinating between the floors and the front desk.

 Structure of the Housekeeping Department in a Mid-Sized / Three- or Four-Star Hotel